Astra DB Classic billing and usage

 Estimated bill

-The Estimated Bill is based on the current organization’s usage for the current billing period.
+The Estimated Bill is based on the active organization’s usage for the current billing period.

 • For Free and Pay As You Go plans, the estimated bill is based on the organization’s total usage.